 Research Associate Professor of Electrical Engineering-Systems

-- PhD, Electrical Engineering, University of Southern California
+- Doctoral Degree, Computer Engineering, University of Southern California

 Dr. Stephen Crago holds a joint appointment as a Research Associate Professor in the Ming Hsieh Department of Electrical Engineering and as the Deputy Director of Computational Systems and Technology (CS&T) at the Information Sciences Institute, where he has been since 1997.
 As Deputy Director of CS&T, Dr. Crago has primary responsibility for CS&T’s Arlington contingent in Arlington, Virginia, and has managerial responsibilities in reconfigurable computing and wireless in addition to his own group’s research in high-performance cloud and multi-core software.
 Since joining ISI, Dr. Crago’s research has been sponsored by DARPA, NASA, ONR and other government agencies, and Dr. Crago has led many projects, from small, focused research efforts to large multi-disciplinary collaborations, across the range of his research interests.
 He received his B.S. in Computer and Electrical Engineering and his M.S. in Electrical Engineering from Purdue University and his Ph.D. in Computer Engineering from the University of Southern California.